miragejs/ember-cli-mirage/docs/v0.2.x/route-handlers.md

 this.get('/contacts', ...)
 ```

 will hit the same origin that's serving your Ember app.
-To mock out a different origin, simply add the fully qualified domain name to your mock:
+To mock out a different origin, add the fully qualified domain name to your mock:

 ```js
 this.get('http://api.twitter.com/v1', ...)